cjdelisle/cjdns/doc/Whitepaper.md

 Interface ID (EG: array index) to a Director and converts a Director back to it's internal representation.
-Encoding schemes may be either fixed width or variable width but in the case of variable width, the width must be self-describing as the Directors are concatinated in the Route Label without any kind of boundry markers.
+Encoding schemes may be either fixed width or variable width but in the case of variable width, the width must be self-describing as the Directors are concatenated in the Route Label without any kind of boundary markers.

 * Encoding Form: A single representation form for encoding of a Director.
 For a given Encoding Form, there is only one possible way to represent a Director